Health Care Informatics

 Health informaticists typically start their careers in a technical role, like developing systems and software, designing databases, or working with clinicians to make sure a new system operates properly.
 After a few years they acquire management skills and advanced training, enabling them to run project teams and handle the acquisition and deployment of a system.
 With more experience and training they move into senior leadership roles like a hospital's chief medical information officer or information systems vice president.

-Misericordia's health informatics programs are designed to train health informaticists to climb this ladder of success in the technical, managerial, and leadership roles they will have in health care organizations.
+Misericordia's fully-online health informatics programs are designed to train health informaticists to climb this ladder of success in the technical, managerial, and leadership roles they will have in health care organizations.

 For information on Health Informatics, please contact David Pasquini, at 570-674-8183, or firstname.lastname@example.org